Directors: Anisabelle and Florence Berès

 Besides the Nabis artists (Vuillard, Bonnard, Denis, Roussel), the gallery displays artists from the early 20th century; cubist artists including Picasso, Braque, Gleizes, Survage, Lipchitz, Herbin; abstract artists such as Nicolas de Staël and Max Ernst and contemporary artists Antoine Poncet and Pierre Lesieur.

 For several years, the gallery has organized successful and important exhibitions (François Bonvin, Maurice Denis, Au Temps des Nabis, Les Peintres-graveurs, Au Temps des Cubistes, Serge Férat and Victor Koulbak.
 Currently the gallery is preparing an exhibition dedicated to Alain de la Bourdonnaye and his friends.

-The Galerie Berès participates in prestigious art fairs around the world : the Paris Biennale, the European Fine art Fair in Maastricht, the New York Salon Art & Design, and the Brussels Antiques & Fine arts Fair.
+The Galerie Berès participates in prestigious art fairs around the world : the Fine Arts la Biennale in Paris, the European Fine Art Fair in Maastricht and the Brussels Antiques & Fine Arts fair.

 Due to the gravity of the international situation resulting from the spread of COVID-19 and in order to protect the health of all parties concerned, we have decided to cancel the 29th edition of the Salon du dessin.